 The definitive version is available at https://doi.org/10.1088/1742-6596/529/1/012016

 17th International Conference on Recent Progress in Many-Body Theories (2013: Sep.
 8-13, Rostock, Germany)

 Center for High Performance Computing Research

 Physics; Chemical Compositions; Magnetic Quantum Phase Transition; Metallic Ferromagnets; Quantum Griffiths Singularity; Quantum Phase Transitions; Random Disorders; Semiclassical Theories; Theoretical Development; Phase Transitions

 Article - Conference proceedings

-© 2014 Institute of Physics Publishing, All rights reserved.
+© 2014 Institute of Physics - IOP Publishing, All rights reserved.

 Creative Commons Licensing

 This work is licensed under a Creative Commons Attribution 3.0 License.

 01 Sep 2014